 The Application Process

 The Physical Therapy application cycle runs July 1–December 1.
-Once your application is complete and received from PTCAS, our Admissions Committee will review your file.
+Once your application is complete and verified from PTCAS, our Admissions Committee will review your file.

 As You Apply

-Each year, we receive more than 500 completed applications for 45 class positions.
-As you prepare your application, your goal is to show that you are ready to handle the demands of the curriculum.
+Each year, we receive more than 600 completed applications for 40 spots.
+As you prepare your application, your goal should be to demonstrate that you are ready to handle the demands of the curriculum.

 We welcome applications regardless of race, color, national origin, religion, sex, age, veteran status, or disability.
-Our commitment to equal opportunity includes nondiscrimination on the basis of sexual orientation.
+Read our Non-Discrimination Policy.